-As we head into the holidays, many of us will also face some well-intentioned interrogation from our relatives.
-“Why hasn’t he proposed yet?,” “Are you still stuck in that dead-end job?,” “Why aren’t you eating everything?,” the list goes on.
-As much as we love the time together, there’s no doubt some people use this gathering as a means to ask their burning personal questions, which could very well involve doubting your decision to go dairy-free.
-Read through the facts below and arm yourself with answers, so if asked, you can justify your choice with a solid yet polite response.
+As much as we love the time with relatives, there’s no doubt some people use this gathering as a means to ask their burning personal questions, which could very well involve doubting your decision to go dairy-free.
+Read through the dairy facts below, save this dairy facts page, and arm yourself with answers, so if asked, you can justify your choice with a solid yet polite response.
 Who knows, you might even convince a cousin or an aunt to reconsider a second serving of mac and cheese.

 What’s Really In Milk